druarnfield/xl2y/README.md

 ```

 Type constructors all wear a trailing underscore — `str_`, `int_`, `float_`,
-`bool_`, `date_`, `datetime_`, `cat_` — for the crime of consistency.
+`bool_`, `date_`, `datetime_`, `cat_`. `str` was taken; the rest wear one out
+of solidarity.

 `patterns` ships the usual suspects (`EMAIL`, `URL`, `UUID`, `IPV4`,
 `PHONE_AU`, `PHONE_E164`, `POSTCODE_AU`, `BSB`, `DATE_ISO`, `CURRENCY`),
 proper checksum validators for `abn_valid` / `acn_valid` / `tfn_valid`, and
-little builders (`any_of`, `exact`, `digits`, `one_of`) so nobody has to
+small builders (`any_of`, `exact`, `digits`, `one_of`) so that nobody,
-handwrite an email regex ever again.
+anywhere, ever handwrites an email regex again.

 ## Why it doesn't fall over on a big ugly file

-`xl2y` refuses to believe a workbook's declared dimensions — one stray bit of
+`xl2y` does not believe a workbook's declared dimensions, because one stray
-formatting and Excel will happily claim a million rows.
-A streaming XML pass
+bit of formatting is all it takes for Excel to claim a million rows.
+A
-finds the *real* extent (plus the merges, hidden rows, and uncached formulas),
+streaming XML pass finds the *real* extent (plus the merges, hidden rows, and
-then values stream straight into polars columns. `load_all` handles one sheet
+uncached formulas), then values stream straight into polars columns.
-at a time, so peak memory is your biggest sheet, not the whole workbook.
-That
+`load_all` works one sheet at a time, so peak memory is your biggest sheet,
-"million-row" file loads in a couple of seconds and a couple of megabytes.
+not the whole workbook.
+The "million-row" file loads in a couple of seconds
+and a couple of megabytes.

 Supported: `.xlsx` / `.xlsm` / `.xltx` / `.xltm`.
 Not supported: `.xls` /
 `.xlsb`, which get a polite "please convert this first" instead of a stack